Explore Careers

 • Teach English for the U.S. Government Students with a Master's degree are eligible for the English Language Fellowship (ELF) which sends people around the world to work on English programs directly affiliated with a U.S. Embassy.
 See additional programs within the US Department of State for which language MAs are well-prepared.

-Masters and Doctoral degrees in a language are typically "free" meaning you receive tuition remission and a monthly stipend for your job working as a teaching assistant employed in the department.
-Your current professors for 4000 level courses in culture, linguistics and literature are knowledgeable about our graduate programs here at UGA and around the U.S.
+Masters and Doctoral degrees in language, culture, literature, and linguistics are typically "free" meaning you receive tuition remission and a monthly stipend for your job working as a teaching assistant.

 Grad school